Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond

 \paragraph{\bf Main results.} We show that, for several function spaces $\G\subset \pmRX$ of interest, every bijection $J$ over $\G$ that commutes with the pairwise supremum and the addition of scalars, in short a (max,+)-isomorphism, is of the form \eqref{eq:charac_J_intro} owing to the following characterization: \begin{Theorem}[Main theorem on (max,+)-isomorphisms] Let $\X$ and $\Y$ be nonempty sets.
 Let $\G$ (resp.\ $\F$) be a subset of $\pmRX$ (resp.\ $\pmRY$), with both $\F$ and $\G$ being \emph{proper and separating}, stable by arbitrary suprema and addition of scalars.
 Let $J$ be a (max,+)-isomorphism from $\F$ onto $\G$ and define $e_x=\sup_{u\in\G}u(\cdot)-u(x)$ and $e'_y=\sup_{v\in\F}v(\cdot)-v(y)$.
 Then the following statements are equivalent: \begin{enumerate}[label=\roman*),labelindent=0cm,leftmargin=*,topsep=0.1cm,partopsep=0cm,parsep=0.1cm,itemsep=0.1cm] \item for all $y \in \Y$, $J(e'_y)\in\{e_x+\la\}_{x\in\X,\,\la\in\pmR}$; \item there exists $g:\X\rightarrow \R$ and a bijective $\phi:\X \rightarrow \Y$ such that

-and for all $f\in\F$, $h\in\G$, $(g+f\circ\phi)\in\G$ and $(-g\circ\phi^{-1}+h\circ\phi^{-1})\in\F$. \end{enumerate} Conversely every $J$ satisfying \ref{it_g_f_phi_intro} is a (max,+)-isomorphism, and, the representation $(g,\phi)$ in \eqref{eq:charac_J_intro} is unique. \end{Theorem} The precise statement is to be found on \Cref{thm:max_plus_isophi_general}, \emph{proper and separating} corresponding to \Cref{assumption:proper}, and the functions $e_x$ being introduced in \eqref{eq:def_e_x}.
-The other properties of $g$ and $\phi$ depend obviously on the specific $\F$ and $\G$ studied, some characterizations obtained are regrouped in \Cref{tab:spaces_intro}.
+and for all $f\in\F$, $h\in\G$, $(g+f\circ\phi)\in\G$ and $(-g\circ\phi^{-1}+h\circ\phi^{-1})\in\F$. \end{enumerate} Conversely every $J$ satisfying \ref{it_g_f_phi_intro} is a (max,+)-isomorphism, and, the representation $(g,\phi)$ in \eqref{eq:charac_J_intro} is unique. \end{Theorem} The precise statement is given in \Cref{thm:max_plus_isophi_general}, \emph{proper and separating} corresponding to \Cref{assumption:proper}, and the functions $e_x$ being introduced in \eqref{eq:def_e_x}.
+The other properties of $g$ and $\phi$ depend obviously on the specific $\F$ and $\G$ studied, some characterizations obtained are collected in \Cref{tab:spaces_intro}.
 The particularity of our approach is that we encompass all these functions spaces within a single abstract formalism of sup-stable spaces. \Cref{thm:max_plus_isophi_general} establishing \eqref{eq:charac_J_intro} is only a posteriori adapted to characterize the $g$ and $\phi$ for each specific space.

 Concerning order reversing isomorphisms $T$ between sets $\F$ and $\G$ commuting with the addition of scalars, we characterize their existence through kernels $b$ in \Cref{thm:sym_anti-involution}.
 Owing to the immediate \Cref{prop:isophi_anti-invol}, the uniqueness of $T$ up to basic transformations is instead a consequence of results like \Cref{thm:max_plus_isophi_general_intro}.